AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 - Programming with python (Although heres an excellent resource by youtuber Corey Schafer: https://www.youtube.com/watch?v=YYXdXT2l-Gg&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU)

-- How to make your own neural networks (Free course on ML & NN by Google: https://developers.google.com/machine-learning/crash-course/ml-intro)
+- How to make your own neural networks (Free introductory course on ML & NN by Google: https://developers.google.com/machine-learning/crash-course/ml-intro)

 - How to use any of the other modules (Searching for a documentation/youtube tutorials should be good enough to learn them)